Arunkumarcs/rule-engine/readme.md

 # Rule Engine

-A simple rule engine for evaluating conditions and executing actions based on predefined rules.
+A light weight rule engine for evaluating conditions and executing actions based on predefined rules.

 ## Installation